mil-amirian/papa-hut/README.md

 # PapaHut

 A full stack, fully responsive, React.js pizza customization & ordering web application for pizza lovers!
+Inspired by a combination of Pizza Hut & Papa John's!

 ## Technologies Used